BitJam/live-usb-maker/README.md

 a small fat32 file system for booting via UEFI.

 This will destroy any existing information on <usb-device>.
-The default partitioning scheme is GPT.
-Use --msdos flag to use msdos partitioning instead.
+The default partitioning scheme is msdos (due to a bug in some Dell BIOSes).
+Use the  --gpt flag to get gpt partitioning instead.

   --from="iso-file"    Enter an iso file to use as the source --from="clone"       clone a running live system.